Mipacris/Ciber-Incident-Response-Application-Server/README.md

 **Currently the application is in Portuguese only...
 In future updates there should be more language options...**

 ## Technologies
-This Project is created with:
+This Project was created with:
 * C#
 * Visual Studio 2019